Key Takeaways

 Red Flags

-- A second vendor or person appears nearby while your attention is on the rose seller
+- A second person hovering nearby while the first does the approach

 How to Avoid